America Alive!

-America Alive! was an American television talk-variety program created by Woody Fraser.
+America Alive! is an American television talk-variety program created by Woody Fraser.
 The show had a brief run on NBC, which aired it as part of its weekday daytime programming schedule from July 24, 1978, until January 4, 1979.

 Overview

 After helping to develop Good Morning America for ABC, producer Woody Fraser was recruited by then-NBC entertainment president Fred Silverman to create America Alive!.
 The show was developed to be an alternative for female viewers who wanted a reprieve from the standard daytime fare presented by the three broadcast networks and local stations—usually soap operas, game shows, lifestyle shows aimed at homemakers, and news programs.
 NBC made a hefty financial investment in the show, which contained live in-studio and satellite remote segments, and was produced in front of a live audience at NBC's New York City studios at 30 Rockefeller Plaza.

 Jack Linkletter was the show's primary host, based in New York.
-Janet Langhart (hired away from her co-hosting position on Good Day! on WCVB-TV in Boston) and Bruce Jenner (two years removed from his gold medal-winning performance at the 1976 Summer Olympics) were added as co-hosts and presented remote segments, with Langhart reporting from various Eastern locations and Jenner from Los Angeles.
+Janet Langhart (hired away from her co-hosting position on Good Day! on WCVB-TV in Boston) and Bruce Jenner (two years removed from their gold medal-winning performance at the 1976 Summer Olympics) were added as co-hosts and presented remote segments, with Langhart reporting from various Eastern locations and Jenner from Los Angeles.
 The trio were joined by regular contributors including roving correspondent Pat Mitchell; newspaper columnist Sheilah Graham, who presented a celebrity gossip segment; Los Angeles entertainment critic David Sheehan; consumer reporter David Horowitz; and comedians Dick Orkin and Bert Berdis.
 A regular segment on women's health, featuring research from Masters and Johnson, was also included.